 Instead, start with the last 3 or 4 episodes at the end of the second season through the first 3 or 4 episodes of the third season.
 The series likely hit its stride that made it notable at that point.
 (You can always double back and watch the show from the onset after that if you find it hooks you and you want more.)
 Suffice it to say, take note of who’s who in the series, the tempo of the show, the meter of speech, notable characters, chemistry, as well as the storytelling style.

-Again, the direction we’re offered most with auditions and during sessions are typically packed with Pop Culture references based on popular movies and TV shows you should be familiar with, which is why this is some of your most important foundational groundwork.
+Again, the direction we’re offered most during sessions are typically packed with Pop Culture references based on popular movies and TV shows you should be familiar with, which is why this is some of your most important foundational groundwork.
 You can’t play what you don’t know.
 And it’s infinitely harder to play something you’re completely unfamiliar with, so study up!
-As the saying goes, the grass is greenest where we water it!
+As the saying goes, the grass is greenest wherever we water it!

 4. Start or Start Over… NOW!